7. Travel preparation

 7.8 Passport validity

 Many countries require visitors to have at least a 6-month validity on their passports.
-Before travelling, travellers should contact the embassy, high commission or consular representative of all the countries they will be travelling to identify each country’s passport validity requirements.
+Before travelling, travellers should contact the embassy, high commission or consular representative of all the countries they will be travelling to, to identify each country’s passport validity requirements.

 It is safest to renew passports prior to travelling.
 Passport issuance and replacement fees must be paid by the travellers, unless the travel approver has approved these costs in advance.